rosiepiee/rosiepiee/README.md

-Rose/Rosie/Kins idk or care man (All of my kins are listed in my strawpage)
+Rose/Rosie/Amy/Kins idk or care man (All of my kins are listed in my strawpage)

-she/he, he/she, idc.
+she/he prnouns!

 Fandoms I'm in: Danganronpa, Sonic, MLP, MHA, Parappa, TWDG, Mortal Kombat, Exe, Creepypastas, Yandere Simulator (I DO NOT SUPPORT YANDEV), and more that I.. for sure forgot.

 I LOVE MY BF!!!
 I LOVE HIIIMMM SO MUCH!!

-I love Soudam and Sonadow.
+I love Soudam and Sonamy.
 I also ship most (LEGAL!!!!!) ships with Sonic, if any of that makes you uncomfy.. hide me or ignore me, I do NOT care.

 Respectfully, fuck off if you come up to me, my friends, or my bf just to ragebait or start drama, you will be getting blocked so quick.